morelinq/MoreLINQ/README.md

 ### Shuffle

-Returns a sequence of random elements from the original sequence.
+Returns a sequence of elements in random order from the original sequence.

 This method has 2 overloads.